sjalex78/change-notifier/DEV_LOG.md

 ## March 21 2023

-- NEXT
-  - input component
-    - pass fieldName and type as data attributes in the erb
 - pass both as the react component
 - look like a rails input set attributes for id
+- pass fieldName and type as data attributes in the erb
 - add style to show invalid
 - set isValid field (extract json form data)
 - made a url input field which endpoint to call validation